flaturtha/CharlieChan/_short-stories/letter-in-the-mail.md

 The three of them—Moore first with the bags of money, then Haskell carrying the tray of bills, last the cashier— descended to the vault room.

+### The Getaway
+{: .chaptertitle}

-The trying moment had v come.
+The trying moment had come.
 Moore hardly breathed with suppressed excitement.
 Haskell thrust the key into the lock of his compartment, and threw open the door.
 He placed his tray upon a shelf, then turned and took the sacks from Moore.
 These he put beside the tray.
 He stepped back, shut the door, and locked it.
 As they passed out of the vault, Moore drew a long breath, and wiped the sweat from his face.

 The cashier was setting the time locks. &quot;Forty-three and one-half hours, Mr. Haskell,&quot; he said, working on the dials.